 The audience is really the key differentiator here – it’s what makes LinkedIn stand out compared to other social platforms.

 Furthermore, LinkedIn offers tools specifically catered to organizations in a way that no other social network does.

 While LinkedIn might initially seem to be useful only for B2B marketing and sales, there is a lot that nonprofits can utilize LinkedIn for.
-Nonprofits can cooperate with other nonprofits on LinkedIn, find corporate sponsors, attract major donors, share knowledge and learn from others.
-If all of this is confusing, we’ve compiled a list of 10 most effective LinkedIn tips for nonprofits.
+If you’re not sure how to get started on LinkedIn, we’ve compiled a list of ten most effective LinkedIn tips for nonprofits.